Note: I get commissions for purchases made through links in this post.

 Note that these are not technically “compact” binoculars.
 In this case, it sounds like the buyer should have looked closer at the length and width measurements ahead of time.
 For most people, this is not going to be a problem.

-That said, if you found that this pair of binoculars wasn’t for you, take a look at this article which has several others in the same price range for your consideration.
+If you found that the Vortex Diamondback 8×42 binoculars wasn’t for you, take a look at this article which has several others in the same price range for your consideration.